 yj, that converts between serialisation

-flag means "JSON to YAML").
-The reason I choose yj
+formats (-jy flag means "JSON to YAML").
+The reason I choose yj is mostly

 because it is a single binary Go program, but you can use whatever you prefer.